MicrosoftDocs/dataexplorer-docs/kusto/management/update-policy.md

 :::image type="content" source="media/updatepolicy/update-policy-overview.png" alt-text="Diagram shows an overview of the update policy.":::

+:::moniker range="azure-data-explorer"
 An update policy is subject to the same restrictions and best practices as regular ingestion.
+The policy scales-out according to the cluster size, and is more efficient when handling bulk ingestion.
+:::moniker-end
+:::moniker range="microsoft-fabric"
-The policy scales-out according to the environment size, and is more efficient when handling bulk ingestion.
+An update policy is subject to the same restrictions and best practices as regular ingestion.
+The policy scales-out according to the eventhouse size, and is more efficient when handling bulk ingestion.
+:::moniker-end

 > [!NOTE]
 >